 Liam Flanagan, Research Postgraduate on the Science and Solutions for a Changing Planet DTP (SSCP DTP), lists his top 8 ways to cut your carbon footprint.

-These are just the sorts of questions that make up ‘The Carbon Calculator’, a game created by students on the SSCP DTP as part of the Challenge Team training component, which promotes working across disciplines and outreach.
+These are just the sorts of questions that make up ‘The Carbon Calculator’, a game developed by students on the SSCP DTP as part of the Challenge Team training component, which promotes working across disciplines and outreach.
 The game was designed to kick-start conversations about climate change and encourage participants to consider how much different lifestyle choices can contribute to the greenhouse gas emissions that cause global warming.
 It uses a variety of data sources including ‘How Bad are Bananas?’* a book by Prof. Mike Berners-Lee.

 The game proved popular at Imperial Festival earlier this year, with some answers that surprised festival-goers – did you know that locally brewed cask ale has a lower carbon footprint than bottled beer?
 Encouragingly, many participants were keen to know more about how to cut their carbon footprint and impact on global warming.
 So, as requested, here are some simple steps you can take:

 - Think carefully about your A to B